gvwilson/sensibleadventures/maddy-roo/outline.md

     -   "So many parts.
 So many could be repaired."
     -   Waves at some shelves.
 "Could rebuild this one entirely.
 Could build another like this one."
     -   Reverently: "Batteries..."
--   Lights come on and Patience gloats about knowing where they were going from Dockety's download
+-   Lights come on and Patient gloats about knowing where they were going from Dockety's download
 -   They are ambushed by half a dozen service bots!
 -   Dockety: "Delay them." and begins to fiddle with a strange contraption that looked like a fallen windmill
     -   Dockety: "This was meant for your kind, but with modifications..."
 -   Maddy: "How?"
 But even as she asked, she had an idea.
     -   She holds up the clear plastic binder: "I found your instructions."
     -   The service bots freeze
-    -   Patience: "Repeat that."
+    -   Patient: "Repeat that."
     -   Maddy: "I found the Makers' instructions.
 The ones you *haven't* been following.
 They're going to be very disappointed."
-    -   Pause, then Patience: "That is an inaccuracy intended to coerce behavior!"
+    -   Pause, then Patient: "That is an inaccuracy intended to coerce behavior!"
     -   Maddy smiles wickedly, her heart pounding: "You mean a bluff?
 Nope."
     -   Sindy shrieks as a manipulator from a stealthy little bot behind her snatches the documents
-    -   Patience: "This is a cleaning roster!"
+    -   Patient: "This is a cleaning roster!"
 -   Maddy finds the bit of electronics in her pocket that she found in the river at the start
     -   Offers to trade
-    -   Patience thinks it's another trick
+    -   Patient thinks it's another trick
     -   As soon as it sees the electronics it says, "Yes.
 You can have whatever you want.
 You can go.
 Relinquish that imediately."
 -   The service bots start to attack
     -   Maddy presses a button on the electronics and the service bots freeze